An electrician by trade, Jason Victor knows a thing or two about sparks.

 Victor, whose nation is located about 50 kilometres northeast of Chilliwack, says he has seen the benefits that oil and gas has shared with not only his community, but across British Columbia.

-According to Trans Mountain, benefits to Indigenous communities from the project’s $12.6-billion expansion are expected to eclipse $500 million with over $275 million awarded through construction contracts to date, impacting almost 100 First Nations in B.C. alone.
+According to Trans Mountain, benefits to Indigenous communities from the project’s $12.6-billion expansion are expected to eclipse $500 million with over $275 million awarded through construction contracts as of February, impacting almost 100 First Nations in B.C. alone.

 Chinook Electric, which is Indigenous-owned and operated, was hit hard by COVID-19 like many trades that rely heavily on residential and commercial electrical work, says Victor.